 Be open with the blogger ask them what they’d like to gain from working with your brand.
 What ideas, suggestions they have?
 No blogger wants to be promoting the same Press Release/Article as another 10, so make them feel special.

 Are you a blogger do you have any tips to working with brands?
 Are you a brand with a great example of developing a blogger outreach programme?
 Then leave a comment below or email me – I love having guest bloggers.Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡